Ferdinando Fairfax

-Ferdinando Fairfax (1766/1774 – September 24/26, 1820) was an American landowner and member of the prominent Fairfax family.
+Ferdinando Fairfax (1766/1774 – September 24/26, 1820) was an American landowner and member of the noble Fairfax family.

 Early life

 He was the youngest son of Bryan Fairfax, 8th Lord Fairfax of Cameron (1736–1802) and Elizabeth Cary.
 His brother was Thomas Fairfax, 9th Lord Fairfax of Cameron (1762–1846) and his grandfather was Col. William Fairfax (1691–1757).
 George Washington and Martha Washington, who traveled to Towlston Grange after his birth, were his godparents.
 Ferdinando was the heir to his uncle, George William Fairfax (1729–1787), son of William Fairfax (1691–1757), who was married to Sally Cary (ca. 1730–1811), his mother Elizabeth's sister.
 George William Fairfax was Washington's close friend.

 Career

 Fairfax served as a justice of the peace for Jefferson County, Virginia and was, at the same time, the largest slave owner in the County.

 Fairfax offered his own "practicable scheme" for ending slavery through colonization when he developed his "Plan for Liberating the Negroes within the United States" in 1790.
 Many of these plans were similar in that they wanted the abolition of slaves to be gradual, they wanted the government to compensate the slave owners for the lost property, they wanted the government to pay to educate and prepare free blacks for life as independent people, and they wanted to colonize the freed slaves in a separate place from the white society.
 This was because most people at the time believed that the races would not be able to get along if they tried to live together.

 Fairfax was attracted to visionary schemes and also spent money resolving squatter lawsuits.
 His estate, Shannon Hill in present-day Jefferson County, West Virginia, was sold by his daughter in 1825 and the original home was demolished.